-The AKSR Registry started in 1985 became a collection of Karakul sheep that were found in isolated flocks around the US.
-Karakuls bred to Karakuls for several generations and isolated without new genetic input for a number of years become landrace bloodlines.
-Several had a history.
-We began to refer to some of these flocks as separate bloodlines, usually named after the Shepherd.
-But most were not ‘pure’, having been intentionally crossed with other breeds, in previous years, to get a new color, or horns, to increase numbers.
-At this point in their history, finding a true pureblood Karakul is rare.
+The AKSR Registry which was started in 1985 became a collection of Karakul sheep that were found in isolated flocks around the US.
+Karakuls bred to Karakuls for several generations and isolated without new genetic input had become isolated bloodlines.
+Several had a history; a couple lines went back to the first importations.
+We began to name some of these separate bloodlines after the shepherd.
+But most were not ‘pure’, having been intentionally crossed with other breeds in previous years to increase numbers, get a new color or horns, to change the Karakul based on what the shepherd wanted or fashion dictated.
+At this point in their US history, finding a true pureblood Karakul is rare.
 The ‘closing of the Registry’ in 2000 did not assure purity.
 It rather served to deplete the Karakul gene pool by eliminating new sheep evaluations from the registration process.

-Establishment of the Alliance’s Open Flock Registry and acceptance of individual sheep from ‘unacknowledged’ flocks is based on the same rationale presented in literature by D. Phillip Sponenberg, DVM, PhD Technical Advisor to The Livestock Conservancy, which we have compiled into our Traditional Flocks-Landrace paper.
-Although we have lost most of the large ones, the remaining ‘unacknowledged’ flocks are not much different than the ones currently in the AKSR.
-And essentially, after 15 years, many have been isolated and will qualify as unique and valuable source of bloodlines for North American Karakul sheep.
+Establishment of the Alliance’s Open Flock Registry and acceptance of individual sheep from ‘unacknowledged’ flocks is based on the same rationale presented in literature by D. Phillip Sponenberg, DVM, PhD Technical Advisor to The Livestock Conservancy, which we have compiled into our Traditional Flocks paper.
+Although we have lost most of the large ones, sheep from the remaining unacknowledged flocks are not much different than the ones currently in the AKSR.
+And essentially, after 20 years, many have been isolated and will qualify as unique and valuable sources of bloodlines for North American Karakul sheep.

 This is our premise and our motivation for this project.
 We look forward to meeting you or re-connecting.